 Thanks to TRUNG LE, SYLVIA QUIJADA and AARON SAENZ for developing and editing this curriculum.
-Acknowledgment is also given to ERICA ROSARIO for designing the original artwork in the course cover designs.
+Acknowledgment is also given to ERICA ROSARIO for designing the original artwork for the course covers.

 ANA MARTINEZ

 Specialist

 Career Technical Education

 MATTHEW OBERLANDER

 Coordinator

 Adult Education Instruction